Compare

 Pick Peec AI if

-- •You need to monitor brand visibility across many AI engines
+- •You need daily visibility monitoring across many AI engines

-- •You're an agency managing multiple client projects
+- •You're an agency managing multiple client brands

-- •You need Looker Studio, API, or MCP integrations
+- •You want Looker Studio or API integrations

 Pick KnitKnot if

-- •You sell B2B software and buyers are comparing you to competitors in AI
+- •Buyers are comparing you to competitors in AI conversations

-- •You need to know exactly why AI recommends your competitor over you
+- •You need to know exactly what AI gets wrong about your product

 Common questions